brevzin/brevzin.github.io/_posts/2020-02-01-constexpr-array-size.md

     constexpr auto s2 = array_size(param); // error, even on gcc
 }
 ```

-Given that gcc rejects this case but accepts the reference case, they probably
-have some special casing for references.
-Not sure.

 This case _has_ to be ill-formed, copying a function parameter during constant
 evaluation means it has to itself be a constant expression, and function